-Examples of Interpersonal Skills for Resumes, Cover Letters and Interviews
+Tips for What to Highlight on Resumes, Cover Letters and Interviews

 What are interpersonal skills and why are they important in the workplace?
 Interpersonal skills, also known as people skills, are related to the way you communicate and interact with people.
 When employers are hiring, interpersonal skills are one of the top criteria used to evaluate candidates.

 Why Employers Value Interpersonal Skills

 Interpersonal skills go by several names, including employability skills.
 That’s the tip-off about the importance of interpersonal skills: they’re so crucial, hiring managers really don’t want to hire candidates without them.

 The majority of careers require consistent, if not constant, interaction with other people.
 This is true even for individual contributor roles that would seem to favor introverted personalities and independent work styles.
 Even if you’re a software engineer or a writer or statistician, you still need to be able to communicate and collaborate with your team.
 These interpersonal skills are what make you employable.

 Even if you excel at the technical aspects of your job, if you’re a disaster to work with, your presence in the office will not be well received.
 As a result, it’s important to emphasize your interpersonal skills in your cover letter and resume – and back up those claims with your behavior during job interviews.

 How to Include Interpersonal Skills in Your Cover Letter and Resume

 You’ll want to reference your interpersonal skills in your cover letter.
 You might also be able to include them in your resume, particularly if your resume features a summary at the top, or if your job description is formatted with paragraphs, rather than bullet points.